Grant Opportunities for Nebraska Libraries

 account for more than 50% of the total project costs.
 And, at a minimum,

 local cost-share is 1:1.
+Annual deadlines:

-USDA Community Facilities Grants and Loans -
+USDA Community Facilities Loans & Grants -

-To purchase, construct, and/or improve essential community facilities, such as libraries, in
+o purchase, construct, and/or improve essential community facilities, such as libraries, in

 rural areas - cities, villages, townships and towns including Federally